Open today from 8:30am to 1:00pm.

-Bristol Housing Authority is a public housing agency in Bristol, Connecticut that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Bristol Housing Authority is a Public Housing Agency in Bristol, Connecticut that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moving to Work, Homeownership Voucher, and Family Self-sufficiency programs.
+As of July 16th, 2019, Bristol Housing Authority has 1 waiting lists that are open now or opening soon.

 Bristol Housing Authority serves Bristol.